Platformatory/blog/_posts/2026-07-10-Demystifying-Oracle-CDC-with-Confluent-Database-Kafka-Changes.md

 Modern data platforms increasingly depend on real-time or near-real-time data movement.
 Traditional batch-based ETL still has its place, but for many use cases such as operational reporting, downstream synchronization, audit pipelines, fraud detection, and event-driven applications, waiting for hourly or daily jobs is no longer sufficient.

-This is where **Change Data Capture**, or **CDC**, becomes important.
+This is where **Change Data Capture (CDC)** becomes important.

 CDC allows applications and data platforms to capture changes from a database as they happen and publish those changes to downstream systems.
 In the Oracle ecosystem, this is commonly done by reading database redo logs and converting committed database changes into events.

-In this blog, we will look at how data moves from **Oracle Database to Kafka** using the **Confluent Oracle CDC Source Connector**.
+In this blog, we will look at how data moves from **Oracle DB to Kafka** using the **Confluent Oracle CDC Source Connector**.
 We will also discuss what happens internally at a high level, what to check in Oracle table structures before implementing CDC, how different Oracle data types are represented in Kafka Connect, and why LOB columns such as `BLOB`, `CLOB`, and `NCLOB` require special attention.

 This article is based on a practical Oracle CDC implementation where Oracle source data, including primitive columns and `NCLOB` data, was streamed through Confluent Platform using Kafka Connect, Kafka topics, Schema Registry, and downstream sink processing.